moorepants/eme150a/content/pages/project-two.rst

 The memos are at most one page.
 The formatting is not strict, but they should be professional.
 Use these to report the required progress and to act as drafts for your final report sections.
 The more you put into these this less work you'll need when preparing the final report.
+The primary purpose of these memos is to communicate your progress and to get feedback from the instructors.

 Plan and Ideation (Friday, November 4)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This report should show your team's plan of execution with action items,
+This memo should show your team's plan of execution with action items,
 milestones with dates, and projected team task assignments.
 Furthermore, you
-should report on the current state of the design, what questions you've found
+should report on the current state of the design, what needs you've come up
-answers for and the plans for utilizing that information, and the top design
+with and the plans for utilizing that information, and the top design concepts
-concepts you will pursue.
+you will pursue.

-Initial Design (Wednesday, November 9)
+Initial Design (Thursday, November 10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This report should detail the primary concept that your team has selected to pursue.
-You should at least have back-of-the-envelope calculations, drawings, and other items in place that gives confidence that your design will likely meet the requirements and hold up to more scrutinous analyses.
+This memo should detail the primary concept that your team has selected to pursue.
+You should at least have back-of-the-envelope calculations, drawings, and other items in place that gives confidence that your design will likely meet the needs and specifications and hold up to more scrutinous analyses.

 - Ideally pick one main one to start with that you can iterate, but you can mention multiple design ideas that you haven't chosen yet.